Search

 Social Networks

 • Community Detection: Identifying communities of users based on their interactions, interests, or affiliations.
-This can be used for targeted advertising, content recommendation, or anomaly detection.
+This is useful for targeted advertising, content recommendation, or anomaly detection.

 • Link Prediction: Predicting new connections between users based on existing relationships and network structure.
 This can be valuable for friend recommendations or identifying potential influencers.